 [33:56] Indeed, God and His angels support the prophet.
 O you who have believed, you shall support him, and shall regard him as he should be regarded.

 Note: This order is for the contemporary believers to support the prophet as well as to respect him as he should be respected at his lifetime.
 As we all know that the sole mission of the prophet was to deliver the message (3:20) and he had to face strong opposition to deliver the God’s message.
 Even he had to migrate from Mecca to Medina and had fought many battles in his lifetime.
-As such, both physical and financial support was required in spreading of God’s message.
+As such, both physical and financial support was required in spreading of God’s message and to practice God religion freely.
 History indicates that the role of many early Muslims including his first wife Khadija, Abu Bakr, Omar and Ali et al is mention worthy for the sake of Islam.
 We also know that Muhammad was a messenger of God as well as a prophet.
 If the relevant verses are clearly examined , it clearly indicates that the word “prophet” is used in reference to Muhammad in the Quran, which invariably refers to him during his life not after his death.
 Additional examples are found in 3:161, 9:73, 33:53, 33:59, 49:2 and 66:3.
 The order from God how to respect the prophet is found in 49:1, 49:2, 49:3, 49:4 as detailed out below.
-So the interpretation of the Arabic word, “Salloo” to “send blessings” for the prophet instead of “help and support” is obviously a misinterpretation.
+So the interpretation of the Arabic word, “Salloo” to “send blessings” for the prophet instead of “support” is obviously a misinterpretation.
 Hence, the order for us now is to follow the message (Quran) what he left for us.